Risk Scoring – A Crucial Part of the Retention Puzzle

-Some customers or customers segments are inherently more prone to churn than others.
-This is expressed in patterns of customer behaviour, with some patterns indicating a higher probability to churn than others.
-However, without a risk scoring system, it is extremely difficult to identify these behaviours, and who high-risk customers might be.
+Some customers or customer segments are inherently more prone to churn than others.
+This is expressed in patterns of customer behavior, with some patterns indicating a higher probability to churn than others.
+However, without a risk scoring system, it is extremely difficult to identify these behaviors, and who high-risk customers might be.
 It is even harder to proactively take the necessary steps to prevent these ‘high-risk’ customers from leaving.
-An effective risk scoring system will not only identify who high-risk customers are, but will also be able to do it in a timely fashion for your to make the necessary changes before it is too late.
+An effective risk scoring system will not only identify who high-risk customers are but will also be able to do it in a timely fashion for you to make the necessary changes before it is too late.

 The practice of risk scoring assesses the probability (or risk) that a given customer or segment of customers will churn, ceasing to do business with you.
 There are a variety of factors that come into play in determining the risk of a particular customer or segment of customers churning.
 While the specifics will vary between contexts, some factors that are likely to be important include how often they attend the gym, their purchase history, and how long they have been a member of the gym.

 Risk scores can also be aggregated.
 Aggregating risk scores is particularly helpful for individuals who run several clubs or facilities at the same time.
 By comparing clubs’ overall risk scores, it is easy to tell at a glance which clubs are doing better than others at retaining their members and to swiftly respond to that information.

 In addition, most risk scoring systems will also be able to segment your customer base based on their risk scores and provide you with a visualization of the composition of your demographic relative to these segments.
 Here’s an example of two personas that you may see in your gym: